All Products

 • Streamable HTTP

-This topic uses the STDIO method, where the server is deployed locally.
-Remote MCP servers using SSE and Streamable HTTP will be available in the future.
+The method used in this topic is STDIO, in which the server is deployed locally on the user's machine.
+Remote MCP servers that use SSE and Streamable HTTP will be released in the future.

-Edge Routine (ER) is a serverless service from Alibaba Cloud ESA, which is an upgraded version of Alibaba Cloud Content Delivery Network (CDN).
-ER lets you write JavaScript code and deploy it to Alibaba Cloud's global edge nodes in seconds.
-The code runs on these nodes.
-ER supports ES6 syntax and is compatible with the Node.js and Deno ecosystems.
-When you deploy your application on ESA Edge Routine, user requests are handled at the nearest ESA point of presence (POP).
-This reduces latency and improves response speed compared to centralized servers.
+Functions and Pages is a serverless service from the Alibaba Cloud ESA product, which is an upgraded version of Alibaba Cloud CDN.
+It allows developers to write JavaScript code and deploy and execute the code on Alibaba Cloud's global POPs in seconds.
+It supports the ES6 syntax and is compatible with the Node.js and Deno ecosystems.
+When you deploy your application on Functions and Pages, user requests are processed on the nearest POP.
+Compared with deploying your program on other centralized servers, deploying on Functions and Pages can significantly reduce latency, improve response times, and provide a low-latency experience.